 I do not.
 I want to work directly with you, rather than work for your insurance company.
 The for-profit insurance industry is largely what has industrialized our medical profession, putting more layers between people and their doctors, leaving less time with our doctors, more visits where we actually don't see our doctors and end up having to see someone who likely isn't a doctor and might not know us as well.
 And as far as doctors go, we often feel rushed, overwhelmed and pulled in too many directions when we'd like to just be sitting with you, fully present and getting to the bottom of things with you.
 By not working directly with insurance, I am able to: • Keep my costs much lower • Spend a lot more time with you • Be available to you in many more ways, including email, phone, group visits and classes, and home visits Also, have you ever considered a cost-sharing program?
-Check out Liberty Direct!
+Check out Liberty HealthShare!
 It's a wonderful example of a not-for-profit alternative to insurance that was approved of in the Affordable Care Act that would even pay part of your monthly membership!
 Note: The only reason you indicate your insurance on the enrollment page is to make the process smoother if I need to refer you to a specialist at some point or for a test outside my clinic.
-I will not bill your insurance.
+I do not bill your insurance for my care.

 What about Medicare?